Futuremappermydud/levelListExtension/README.md

 # Description
 This is a Beat Saber map list extension MOD that displays the high score for the specified difficulty (or a lower difficulty if the high score doesn't exist) in the list.

-It is compatible with SteamVR version up to 1.29.1, and starting from beta version 2.0, it also supports BeatLeader.
+It is compatible with Beat Saber version 1.29.1 for the SteamVR version, and starting from beta version 2.0, it also supports BeatLeader.

 # Usage
 From the ModSettings menu in levelListExtension, you can retrieve map information either by refreshing or during the initial game startup at the song selection screen.